akgaur12/Sale_Price_Prediction/README.md

 # Sale Price Prediction Project

 Welcome to the Sale Price Prediction using Python Project repository!
 This project is focused on predicting sale prices for real estate properties using machine learning techniques.
-Whether you're a data enthusiast, a real estate professional, or just curious about predictive analytics, this project offers valuable insights into predicting property prices accurately.
+Whether you're a data enthusiast, a real estate professional, or just curious about predictive analytics, this project offers valuable insights into predicting prices accurately.

 ## Key Features: